 3. Referrals Through Matchmaking Sites or Real Estate Referral Companies

-Cost: At least 25% of a transaction side, Closing ratio: Average
+Cost: At least 25% of a transaction side

-Since many new agents today find this system laughably archaic, there have been a number of websites that have stepped up to fill the void.
 The first are called matchmaking websites.
-Much like a dating website, these websites encourage brokers and agents to join their network to get matched with buyer and seller leads who are looking for a good agent that can help them find or sell a home.
+Much like a dating website, these websites encourage brokers and agents to join their network to get matched with buyer and seller leads who are looking for a good agent who can help them find or sell a home.

-Referral exchange websites, also known as real estate referral companies, are simply online referral networks for real estate brokers.
+The second type of websites are known as referral exchange websites, or real estate referral companies, that are simply online referral networks for real estate brokers.
 Real estate professionals can submit leads and collect a referral fee, or sign up to work with leads and pay other agents a referral fee.
 The sites take a small cut of the referral fee as a commission.

 The Fine Print: Costs and Caveats for Matchmaking Sites or Real Estate Referral Companies

-Real estate referral companies also generally charge a fee on top of the referral fee (generally 10%) paid to the broker supplying the referral lead.
-If you work for a large national franchise and have an in-house referral network, then it will probably make little sense to shell out an extra 10% to sign up with one of these services.
+Real estate referral companies also have costs to consider.
+Referral companies generally charge a fee on top of the referral fee (generally 10%) paid to the broker supplying the referral lead.
+If you work for a large national franchise and have an in-house referral network, then it will probably make little sense to shell out an extra 10% to sign up with one of these services because you’ll likely have existing referral networks in place.
 If you don’t, then you might find that 10% is worth every penny.

 Potential Legal Issues with Matchmaking Websites or Real Estate Referral Companies

 As long as the website is legitimate, there aren’t any major potential legal issues with getting matched with buyers or sellers on a matchmaking website.
-As long long as you’re willing to pay their referral fees, you’ll get leads.
+As long as you are current in your licensure, have a solid history of transactions, and you’re willing to pay their referral fees, you’ll get leads.

 That said, some matchmaking sites like HomeLight pull MLS data to verify your recent transaction history.
 That means that they generally need participation from your MLS to operate.
 If that relationship were to sour, there is a slim possibility that the company might go out of business.